tiagodiogo/radicant/README.md

 In order to speed up development a code generator was used.
 A small frontend is included that gives tou (useful) access to a Swagger API where you can test the endpoints.
 Please ignore the majority of the files, what really matters is at:

-/src/main/java/com/tiagodiogo/radicant
+- /src/main/java/com/tiagodiogo/radicant
-/web.rest/PhoneBookResource
+- /web.rest/PhoneBookResource
-/service/PhoneBookService
+- /service/PhoneBookService
-/repository/PhoneBookDatabase
+- /repository/PhoneBookDatabase
-/domain/PhoneBookRecord
+- /domain/PhoneBookRecord
-/domain/IDatabase
+- /domain/IDatabase

+Implementation details

-I've created a small model (PhoneBookRecord) to represent the entities being stored in CSV format The database layer implements the provided Interface.
+- I've created a small model (PhoneBookRecord) to represent the entities being stored in CSV format
+- The database layer implements the provided Interface.
 Everything up works with the created domain.
-The resource is fully documented and makes use of the proper http verbs and response codes The service acts as a bridge and mapper between the resource and the database A locking mechanism was used to handle concurrent operations.
+- The resource is fully documented and makes use of the proper http verbs and response codes
+- The service acts as a bridge and mapper between the resource and the database
+- A locking mechanism was used to handle concurrent operations.
-Logging is performed on endpoint entry and on error handling.
+- Logging is performed on endpoint entry and on error handling.

 You may compile the source code into an executable jar and run it by executing: